electronics-and-drives/nutmeg-reader/README.md

 ### MATLAB / Octave

 There are two variants how the JAR can be loaded in MATLAB / Octave.
-The first possibility is to run the commands
+The first possibility is to run the command

 ```matlab
 javaaddpath('<PATH_TO_JAR>');